Table Of Contents

 Flexible NetFlow adds a new Version 9 export format field type for the header and packet section types.
 Flexible NetFlow will communicate to the NetFlow collector the configured section sizes in the corresponding Version 9 export template fields.
 The payload sections will have a corresponding length field that can be used to collect the actual size of the collected section.

 Flexible NetFlow can be used to perform different types of analysis on the same traffic.
-In the figure below, packet 1 is analyzed using a record designed for standard traffic analysis on the input interface and a record designed for security analysis on the output interface.
+In Figure 3, packet 1 is analyzed using a record designed for standard traffic analysis on the input interface and a record designed for security analysis on the output interface.

 Flow exporters export the data in the flow monitor cache to a remote system, such as a server running NetFlow collector, for analysis and storage.
 Flow exporters are created as separate entities in the configuration.
 Flow exporters are assigned to flow monitors to provide data export capability for the flow monitors.
 You can create several flow exporters and assign them to one or more flow monitors to provide several export destinations.
 You can create one flow exporter and apply it to several flow monitors.